-Common questions asked by tech companies
+Common stock options questions asked by tech companies

 Q: What are the tax implications of issuing stock options to employees?